Submitty/submitty.github.io/_docs/instructor/log_files.md

 be added to the TA grading logs.
 The logs are also stored in files named with the year, month, and day.
 For example:

-_FIXME: CHECK PATH_

 ```
-/var/local/submitty/tagrading_logs/20170308_logs.txt
+/var/local/submitty/logs/site_errors/<DATE>.log
 ```

-_FIXME: CHECK WHO HAS ACCESS TO THESE LOGS...  everyone, or only root?_
+_FIXME: CHECK/DOCUMENT WHO SHOULD HAVE ACCESS TO THESE LOGS...  everyone, or only root?_